-where the vector $\boldsymbol{c}$ represents the linear parameters, and $\boldsymbol{a}$ signifies the nonlinear parameters.
-The term $\epsilon$ is defined as white noise with a zero mean and a standard deviation of $\sigma=0.1$.
-Utilizing these parameter configurations, we generate a dataset comprising 200 observations.
-This is achieved by uniformly sampling the interval $[0, 1]$ with a step size of 0.005.
-The data generated from this process are visualized in Fig. \ref{fig:4.1}.
+where $\boldsymbol{c}$ denotes the linear parameter, $\boldsymbol{a}$ represents the nonlinear parameter, {and} $\epsilon$ is the noise.
+Utilizing these parameter {settings}, a dataset consisting of 200 observations is generated by uniformly sampling the interval $[0, 1]$ with a step size of 0.005.
+The resulting data are visualized in Fig. \ref{fig:4.1}.

-Based on the generated data, our parameter estimation problem can be represented as a separable nonlinear optimization problem:
+Based on the generated data, the parameter estimation problem can be represented as a separable nonlinear optimization problem:

 We use different algorithms to estimate the model parameters, and the results are shown in Fig. \ref{fig:4.2} and \ref{fig:4.3}.
-Notably, to verify the impact of large residual, we selected an initial value with a large deviation, resulting in a large residual of the objective function, which is reflected in Fig.\ref{fig:4.2}.
-From Fig. \ref{fig:4.2}, we can clearly see that, since the standard VP algorithm and the proposed VPLR algorithm properly handle the coupling relationship between the linear and nonlinear parameters in the model, the algorithms can converge faster, roughly within 10 iterations, while the joint algorithm and alternating algorithms (AM and BCD) converge relatively slower.
+Notably, to verify the impact of large residual, we selected initial parameter values with large deviation from the true values and introduced significant noise, resulting in a large residual in the objective function.
+As shown in Fig. \ref{fig:4.2}, both the traditional VP algorithm and the proposed VPLR algorithm properly handle the coupling relationship between the linear and nonlinear parameters in the model, {allowing for faster convergence}, while the joint algorithm and alternating algorithms (AM and BCD) converge relatively slower.
 Meanwhile, since the VPLR algorithm compensates for the effect of large residual on the Hessian matrix of the reduced objective function during the iteration process, it can find a better solution faster.
-This can also be observed from Figure \ref{fig:4.3}, which depicts the fitting results of the model estimated by different algorithms: the models estimated by the Joint algorithm, BCD algorithm, and AM algorithm exhibit noticeable deviations in fitting the data; the standard VP algorithm, due to the large initial deviation, is also not conducive to finding a good model to fit the observed data; in contrast, the model found by the VPLR algorithm fits the observed data exceptionally well.
+This can also be observed from {Fig.} \ref{fig:4.3}, which shows the fitting results obtained by different algorithms.
+The models estimated using the Joint, BCD, and AM algorithms exhibit significant deviations in fitting the data, while the traditional VP algorithm, {hindered by} large initial deviations, {struggles} to fit the data adequately.
+In contrast, the model {obtained} by the VPLR algorithm fits the observed data exceptionally well.